seanox/aspect-js/manual/en/expression.md

 ```

-### Tolerant syntax
+### tolerate

 Expressions are executed like JavaScript and can lead to corresponding errors.
 In addition, object-based approaches often require checking the existence of
 specific object levels, which makes expressions unclear.

-For these cases the tolerant syntax `(?...)` can be used in the expressions.
-The
+For these cases the tolerating syntax `(?...)` can be used in the expressions.
-logic enclosed in the brackets, in case of an error, will not cause an error and
+The logic enclosed in the brackets, in case of an error, will not cause an
-there will be no output to the browser console.
-Instead, the brackets will
+error and there will be no output to the browser console.
+Instead, the brackets
-represent the value `false`.
+will represent the value `false`.
 Syntax errors are excluded from this tolerant
 behavior.

 ```